 3. Angry Thumping Proceeds a Nip or Bite

 Rabbits can appear docile and quite gentle, but they can also become extremely angry at times.
-When a rabbit gets really angry, they shake, and they may also thump their back feet in response to their anger.
+When a rabbit gets really angry, they shake and may also thump their back feet in response to their anger.

 If your rabbit starts thumping and shaking because you are handling them, they are angry at you.
-A kick or nip may soon follow, so the shaking is a sign that it’s time to put them down or leave them alone.
+A kick or nip may soon follow, so when you see your rabbit shaking-it is a sign that it’s time to put it down or leave it alone.

 What It Looks Like: